microsoft/autogen/python/packages/autogen-core/docs/src/reference/index.md

 myst:
   html_meta:
     "description lang=en": |
-      AGNext is a community-driven project.
+      AutoGen is a community-driven project.
 Learn how to get involved, contribute, and connect with the community.
 ---

 <style>